melver/bach/README.rst

 The evolutionary process maintains a population of MIDI clips, each with:

-* fixed length (default 30 beats);
+* fixed length (default 30 instructions);
 * fitness score measuring musical quality;
 * generation number tracking its evolution.

 Connecting a Synthesizer
 """"""""""""""""""""""""

-The CLI tool writes the MIDI stream to a device file, for example a software synthesizer connected to a virtual device.
-For example, on Linux this can be done with the help of `fluidsynth <https://www.fluidsynth.org>`_:
+The CLI tool writes the MIDI stream to a device file, which can be a hardware synthesizer or a software synthesizer connected to a virtual device.
+For example, we can use `fluidsynth <https://www.fluidsynth.org>`_ for quick
+testing:

 .. code-block:: sh